ultimate-notion/ultimate-notion/docs/usage/db_advanced.md

 ## Declarative schemas & relations

 We start by defining the schema for our items in a really pythonic way.
-The schema should have three columns, the title column `Name` for the name of an item, e.g. "Jeans", a size column `Size` and of course a `Price` column numbers in Dollars.
+The schema should have three properties, the title property `Name` for the name of an item, e.g. "Jeans", a size property `Size` and of course a `Price` property numbers in Dollars.
 The size of of piece of clothing can be chosen from the options `S`, `M` and `L`.
 We can directly translate this schema into Python code: